mwc360/mwc360.github.io/_posts/2026-07-24-Incremental-Liquid-Clustering-Fabric-Runtime-2.md

 OPTIMIZE dbo.sales;
 ```

-This applies the incremental strategy and processes the files selected by clustering, compaction, deletion-vector, and auto-reclustering rules.
+This applies the incremental strategy and processes the files selected by clustering, compaction, deletion-vector, and Auto Reclustering rules.

 Use `FULL` when the table needs a broader layout reset: